Ramón Trujillo Carreño

-Ramón Trujillo (born in 1931) is a linguist specialising in semantics at the University of La Laguna.
-In 2002 he was given the title of profesor emérito, one of the highest academic distinctions in Spain.
+Ramón Trujillo Carreño (1931 – 7 December 2025) was a Spanish linguist who specialised in semantics at the University of La Laguna.
+In 2002, he was given the title of profesor emérito, one of the highest academic distinctions in Spain.

-Career
+Life and career

-He has been a professor at University of La Laguna since 1967.
+Trujillo Carreño was a professor at University of La Laguna from 1967.

+He died on 7 December 2025, at the age of 94.